jimstrale/-Pymaceuticals-challenge/README.md

 I was unable to figure out how to complete the box and whisker using the loop.
-Instead I biuld separate series for each drug regimen and pulled them all in to the same plot.
+Instead I built separate series for each drug regimen and pulled them all in to the same plot.